tensorflow/ecosystem/kubernetes/README.md

   python render_template.py myjob.template.jinja | kubectl delete -f -
   ```

+## Tensorboard

+Tensorboard is used to visualize TensorFlow graph.
+Tensorboard should have its
+way to access the traindir where the result of training saved.
+So another template
+is made.
+Tensorboard and worker-0 pod will be scheduled to the selected host and
+share the `host_train_dir` on the host as `train_dir` in the container. worker-0
+will write the result to the `train_dir` and tensorboard can also read from the
+`train_dir`.

+The steps to run the job is same as above.
+The difference is that the template
+is different.
+You should make use of `template_tensorboard.yaml.jinja` as the
+template to run the job.

+And you should edit more job parameters, such as `tensorboard_host` and
+`host_train_dir`. `tensorboard_host` is used to specify the host of tensorboard
+and worker-0 pod.
+You should fill the value of `tensorboard_host` with the kubernets
+hostname of the node selected. `host_train_dir` is used to specify the path on
+the host which is used to save the train data.

+> Kubelet will set the hostname of node as `kubernets hostname` as default.
+You can also specify the `kubernets hostname` with the parameter
+`--hostname_override=` of kubelet.

 ## Google Cloud Storage

 To support reading and writing to Google Cloud Storage, you need to set up